-Skin care "resolutions" for the 2021 New Year featured in the media focus on some curious topics (in my opinion as a dermatologist).
+Skin care "resolutions" that I've seen featured in the media for the New Year have focused on some curious topics (in my opinion as a dermatologist).
 Is this really where you should put your effort and energy?
 Great examples:

 - Exfoliate regularly,